typescript-rtti/typescript-rtti/README.md

 # Format

 The metadata emitted has a terse but intuitive structure.
+Note that you are not intended to access this metadata directly, instead you should use the built-in Reflection API (`ReflectedClass` et al).

 ## Class Sample